 I not only know the best way to assess, organize, digitize, catalog, and display your treasured collection, I also understand the specialized resources needed to complete your project and meet the needs of your organization.
 For organizations that don’t have enough full-time or permanent staff, this can mean saving valuable time and money, while making the most of your valuable collection.

 Here are a few examples of how I can work with your organization.
 If you don’t see what you need on the list, please contact me to get support.

 - Assess Collection Needs: Conduct an assessment and create a collection plan or preservation needs report.
 Assess collections scheduled for processing, provide a needs assessment, and suggest a processing workflow.
 Evaluate the collection and make recommendations on: facility upgrades, budgeting, staffing, supplies, and technology.

 - Preservation Practices: Find out the best way to preserve your valuable collection, from artifacts, to paper, to photographs, to digital records.

-- Digital Services: Evaluate and recommend options for a collection management systems.
+- Digital Services: Evaluate and recommend options for a collection management system.
 Implement a catalog or management system, craft an efficient workflow, and create a finding aid and/or catalog record template per collection.